 - Garden Garment: Sid makes a bikini out of leaves for Francine.
 Unfortunately, they were poison oak leaves.

 - Glad You Thought of It: Manny and Ellie try to make Peaches give up on the idea of moving far from them by making her think it's her idea.
 Ellie says this is how they always make Peaches do whatever they want her to.
+Unfortunately it backfires on them, as not only does Peach catch on to what they were doing, but it actually convinces her to continue her planning, whether they support it or not.

 - Goofy Feathered Dinosaur: Ice Age 5: Collision Course has a trio of feathered, flying dromaeosaurids as the main antagonists.
 They appear to be somewhat smarter than the scaly dinosaurs seen in Ice Age 3: Dawn of the Dinosaurs, as they talk fluent English, but also goofier and less monstrous.